StiltFox/Storage-Shed/readme.md

 modules.
 This allows you to include only what you need in your build.

 ## Tutorials and Examples
-If you want to see the classes of Stilt Fox&trade; Storage Shed, feel free to check out the [test folder](test).
+If you want to see the classes of Stilt Fox&reg; Storage Shed, feel free to check out the [test folder](test).
 All public methods are thoroughly unit tested, and also demonstrate intended usage of the classes.

 ## Helper Scripts